Conversion Optimization

 Here are a few tips to help you rank your SERP better:

-a) Optimize your site for the queries your customers use
+a) Optimize your site for actual user queries

 This is important because customers can quickly find what they want which makes your site more memorable.